lubgade/Movie-Trailer-Website/README.md

 Requires Python 2.7.12, Ubuntu 16.04 and IDLE(optional, typically installed as a part of Python install).
 This code has been tested on Ubuntu 16.04 but should work on Windows/Mac OS with Python 2.7.12.
-Optional - To use the api integration install tmdbsimple
+Optional - To use the API integration install tmdbsimple

 ## Installation